Kaihua-Chen/cog-nvs/eval/README.md

    `eval/list/pardom_test20.txt` in the GCD codebase).
 These datasets are evaluated at a resolution of `384(H) × 576(W)`.

-3. For **DyCheck**, the MegaSAM renders can be obtained by following the next section.
+3. For **DyCheck**, we obtain the MegaSAM renders by following the next section.
 DyCheck is evaluated at a resolution of `960(H) × 720(W)`.

 ## 2. MegaSAM render on DyCheck